grafana/integration-sample-apps/sample-apps/pgbouncer/README.md

 # PgBouncer Sample App

-This sample application creates a VM with a PgBouncer instance, integrated with Grafana Agent for metric and log collection.
+This sample application creates a VM with a PgBouncer instance, integrated with Alloy for metric and log collection.
 This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of PgBouncer instances.

 ## Prerequisites